gcallah/MiscWriting/Ideology/DontAsk.md

 a high school girl saying to one of her male friends, "Hey, I'm having a really heavy flow today.
 Do you have a tampon on you?"

-The posters who find the above a plausible scenario are living in a dream world, a world in which there are no real, meaningful differences between males and females, in which are girl experiencing a "heavy flow" is just as likely to ask the HS football team's center for a tampon as she is likely to ask her female friend or the school nurse.

-But what is particularly of note is the refusal to answer simple questions: "Why put tampons in the boys' bathroom?" or "Why would a business deliberately kill its own customers?" or "What evidence do you have that this death was actually related to a vaccine?"
+But what is particularly of note is the refusal to answer simple questions: "Why put tampons in the boys' bathroom?" or "Can you show me some studies to back your view?" or "What evidence do you have that this death was actually related to a vaccine?"
 Whenever we see such an avoidance of questions like these, we are confronting an ideological dream world.